argonautproject/cds-hooks-for-pama/guidance.md

 A CDS client, or EHR, **SHOULD** support the following behaviors to process a PAMA Response:

-- Automatically incorporate appropriateness ratings from any actions in the top-level `extension.actions` array
+- Automatically incorporate appropriateness ratings from any actions in the top-level `extension.systemActions` array
 - Communicate any automatically-incorporated appropriateness ratings to the user
 - Store any automatically-incorporated appropriatness ratings and make them available for subsequent reporting
 - Correlate the CDS Service's client id with the CMS-issued G-code for subsequent reporting